-An Integrated sink will, by design, match the countertop material you choose for your home because the sink and the countertop are constructed of the same material; a continuous piece of granite, for example.
+An Integrated sink will, by design, match the countertop material you choose for your home because the sink and the countertop are constructed of the same material; a continuous piece of granite, or a solid surface countertop, for example.
 While this may seem limiting at first, it is important to note the customizable nature of these types of sinks.

 The actual sink basin can be fabricated to the depth and width you want.
 Additionally, the sink shape and layout are also customizable.
 Great examples of this are integrated sinks in dual bathroom vanities.
 They can also be a great choice for kitchens.

 Integrated sinks with a large main basin and an inlaid drying rack shelf that is graded to allow larger dishes and pans to air dry as any excess water flows back to the sink.
 This helps to keep kitchen counters free of unsightly metal drying racks and adds to a more organized kitchen space.
 The options are practically endless!

 As with anything, there are both pros and cons of integrated sinks.
 Here are a few cons of integrated sinks: